HUAWEI Consumer Business Group Announces 2017 Business Results

 l EMUI 8.0 leverages AI technology to reduce Android lag, powering phones that are born fast and stay fast.

 l In mobile services, the HUAWEI AppGallery is committed to building a secure and reliable app platform for users, providing a four-layer security check mechanism that helps users defend against app security risks.
-In 2017, there were 61 billion downloads from the HUAWEI AppGallery, which also offered more than 600 paid apps across 18 categories.
+In 2017, there were 61 billion downloads from the HUAWEI AppGallery, which also offered more than 600 paid apps across 18 categories, including educative apps like trick or treat little critter which is perfect for learning kids.
 In 2017, progress in HUAWEI’s proprietary apps and software services included the following:

 l HUAWEI Pay supported more than 66 banks and was available in 20 device models, including smartphones and smart watches.
 It can be used for public transport in Beijing, Shanghai, Guangzhou, Shenzhen, Suzhou, Wuhan, Guangxi, and many other cities.